 What is GDPR?

-GDPR is set to go into effect on 25th May 2018.
+GDPR went into effect on 25 May 2018.
 The regulation was created to consolidate various existing privacy and data protection mandates put in place by individual EU member states.
 It protects a broad range of personal data, including social identity, medical records, genetic information, and economic details.
 This means if businesses have information pertaining to specific data such as your buying habits, or are aware of your ethnicity, religion or sexual orientation, all of these aspects could come into play in the event of a data breach.

 Brexit means Brexit?